Roseneath Theatre in partnership with Canadian Stage.

 Things to know.

-- Reduced Contact: As much as possible, interactions between Dream in High Park staff and patrons will be contactless.
+- Reduced Contact: As much as possible, interactions between staff and patrons will be contactless.
 This includes ticket scanning, box office transactions, and health screenings.
-Staff will be equipped with masks to keep all guests safe.

-- Sanitation: Hand sanitizing stations will be available throughout the Dream in High Park site.
+- Sanitation: Hand sanitizing stations will be available throughout the venue.
 All high-touch surfaces will be sanitized both prior to and following each performance.

 Please do not attend if you have a fever or are experiencing any symptoms of COVID-19, have tested positive for COVID-19 within 14 days of attending, or if you have had close contact with anyone suspected or confirmed of having COVID-19.